 There is an active internship programme with links to Brisbane companies in freight forwarding, customs and logistics as well as State government departments.
 The Supply Chain and Logistics Association support student placements.

-As a graduate of the International Business major you will be eligible for membership of the Australian Institute of Export, the Logistics Association of Australia and the Chartered Institute of Purchasing depending on units chosen.
+As a graduate of the International Business major you will be eligible for membership of the Australian Institute of Export, the Logistics Association of Australia and the Chartered Institute of

 Bachelor of Business (International Business)